-But within Teachable, there's no native way to use fonts that aren't included with their editor.
+Within Teachable, there’s no native way to use Google fonts.
+You’re limited to the fonts included with their editor.
 Womp womp.

 In my last post, I explained how to use fonts that you’ve downloaded or purchased that aren’t available via Google fonts, and that process involves a few extra steps.